-The AE/AF Lock iPhone camera feature is invaluable for achieving perfect focus and exposure in your photos.
+The AE/AF Lock feature is invaluable for achieving perfect iPhone focus and exposure in your photos.
 If you’re wondering how to access this feature, and why you would need to use it, this article has the answers!
-In this tutorial you’ll learn how to activate AE/AF Lock on your iPhone camera, and how to use it in a variety of shooting situations.
+In this tutorial, you’ll learn how to activate AE/AF Lock on your iPhone camera, and how to use it in a variety of shooting situations.
 Once you master AE/AF Lock, you can be sure that your photos will always be sharply focused with perfect exposure.

 What Is AE/AF Lock?